michal2220/michal2220_Kaizen/README.md

 Logging and Auditing: AspectJ is utilized to implement logging and auditing functionalities, which record relevant events and actions performed in the system.
 This ensures traceability and enhances security.

+The application utilizes two design patterns: the builder pattern and aspect-oriented programming.

 Frontend:
 The frontend of the Kaizen Management System is built using Vaadin, a powerful Java framework for building modern web applications with ease.
 Vaadin allows for seamless integration between the frontend and backend, enabling a smooth and responsive user interface.
 The Vaadin-based frontend communicates with the backend API to provide users with an intuitive and user-friendly experience for managing kaizens, rewards, and user information.